ApolloAuto/apollo/docs/11_Hardware Integration and Calibration/车辆集成/硬件安装hardware installation/apollo_1_5_hardware_system_installation_guide.md

      ![ipc_power_RB](images/ipc_power_RB.png)

      Secondly, connect the two cables of 12 VDC input to the power panel in the vehicle.
-If the size of the wire is too thick, the wire should be splitted to several wires and connect to corresponding ports, respectively.
+If the size of the wire is too thick, the wire should be split to several wires and connect to corresponding ports, respectively.

      ![warning](images/warning_icon.png)This step is necessary.
 If the input voltage goes below the required limit.
 It is highly probable to cause system failure.